N.Y. Rep. George Santos pleads not guilty to federal fraud charges

 Federal prosecutors say he allegedly "devised and executed a scheme" aimed at defrauding donors to his 2022 political campaign.

-"This indictment seeks to hold Santos accountable for various alleged fraudulent schemes and brazen misrepresentations," said U.S. Attorney Breon Peace.
+"This indictment seeks to hold Santos accountable for various alleged fraudulent schemes and brazen misrepresentations," said U.S. Attorney Breon Peace in a statement.

 At a Wednesday afternoon court hearing, Santos pleaded not guilty to all of the charges.
 His attorney reached an agreement with federal prosecutors for him to be released on $500,000 bond while the legal proceedings move forward.